 Notebooks in VividCortex allows you to share knowledge and add rich context and commentary to charts including text, code snippets, links and images, all in Markdown syntax.
-Use Notebooks to create runbooks, document an analysis, create an annotated dashboard of KPIs, and more.
+Use Notebooks to create runbooks, document an analysis, create an annotated set of KPIs, and more.

 Creating a New Notebook